top of page

 Glasgow tremissis Ani(w)ulufu, ca. AD 650

 Following the Aniwulufu tremisses, we cannot escape to bring the Beowulf on stage.
 A tenth-century epic poem containing stories that are even centuries older, passed on in oral tradition.
 Significance of the wolf in Germanic cultures becomes clear in the Beowulf as well.
 The element 'wolf' can be found in many names, notably in that of warrior Beowulf himself.
 It's unclear what the element beo means.
 One possibility is that beo means ‘bee’.
 Hence ‘bee-wolf’ which could be a kenning for bear (Leneghan 2022) or for a wasp.
 Furthermore, there's the clan of the Wulfings that's mentioned in the Beowulf.
 Also written as Wylfings or Ylfings and translates as ‘wolf-clan’.
 Not merely in the Beowulf but in the late-tenth-century poem Widsith in the Exeter Book too, this powerful wolf-clan is mentioned.
 Other names bearing the name wolf in the Beowulf are Wulf, Wulfgar, Hroþulf, and Gárulf.
-On warrior Gárulf, we'll come back with more detail later in this post.
+On warrior Gárulf, we'll come back with more detail later in this blog post.

 Another name which turned up on five or seven (no good inventory has been made) early-medieval golden coins in former Frisia is that of Audulfus.
 The inscription, also with the word 'Frisia' on it, is written in the Latin alphabet, and the name is Latinized too.
 Hence, Audulf must have been the person's native name.
 The coins date between ca. 534-628.
 Etymologically, the name is probably a composition of athel, meaning 'noble,' and wulf, meaning 'wolf'.
 Check Porcupine bore U.S. bucks to read more about ruler or King Audulf.